algosup/2024-2025-project-2-serious-game-team-6/Documents/Management/WeeklyReports/week7.md

    - Completed peer evaluations to provide feedback on individual contributions and foster better team collaboration.

 4. **Implementing Level 2**
-   - Integrated all sprites, sounds, and game mechanics to enhance the user experience for the oral presentation.
+   - Integrated all sprites, sounds, and game mechanics to enhance the user experience for the final presentation.

 ## Challenges